joaomelo/calystone/DEVELOPMENT.md

 Infra knows about the domain so it can manipulate the proper data structures but should not know about display and services.

+### Orthogonality

+Diferent adapters tend to have some similarities as sometimes they offer diferent groups of featues from the same base technology or cloud provider.
+This tend to incentivize creating logic for cooperation between them.

+This should be avoided.
+Changes on services needs tend to break this cooperations without relly effecting the core features the adpater should be concern.
+Let cooperation be done in the service layer and avoid dependencies between adapaters.

+To make things easier in the service layer, concentrate in fatctories or façades between diferent concrete adapters implementations from the same shared interface.

+Be sure to demand clear data as possible for instantiation and let main and services decide if configuration is available to actually create adpaters.

 ## Services

 Services implement typical use cases that will be consumed by one or more UIs.